kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 Next, the wildcard certificate.

-We need to tell replicated which namespaces to replicate the tls secret to.
+We need to tell `reflector` which namespaces to replicate the tls secret to.
 Check out the `secretTemplate` in our certificate.

 {{< highlight yaml >}}
 apiVersion: cert-manager.io/v1